Volleyball Drills

 Tip and Roll Shot

-Setter delivers a high outside set.
-A defender plays one of two depths: shallow (just behind the 10-foot line) or deep (back row).
-Hitter reads the defender and chooses tip or roll shot accordingly.
+The setter delivers a high outside set.
+A defender plays one of two depths, shallow or deep; the hitter reads the defender and chooses tip or roll shot accordingly.
 Tips go over a shallow defender; roll shots land in front of a deep defender.
-Teaches the off-speed shot, which most youth and high-school hitters lack.

 Quick Set / Slide

 Middle hitter and setter in sync.
-Setter delivers a one-ball (tight quick set above the setter's hands) or a slide (running set behind the setter to the right side).
-Middle approaches with timing that matches the set height.
-Advanced offensive drill for 16U and high-school programs running multiple offenses.
+The setter delivers a one-ball (tight quick set above the setter's hands) or a slide (running set behind the setter to the right side); the middle approaches with timing that matches the set height.
+For 16U and high-school programs running multiple offenses.

 Back-Row Attack

-Setter delivers a back-row set to a hitter approaching from behind the 10-foot line.
-Hitter takes off behind the line and lands in front of it (legal back-row attack).
+The setter delivers a back-row set to a hitter approaching from behind the 10-foot line.
+The hitter takes off behind the line and lands in front of it (legal back-row attack).
 Builds the secondary attack option for teams running 6-2 or back-row offenses.
-Pairs naturally with our 6-2 volleyball rotation guide because the back-row attack is a defining feature of the 6-2 system.

 Serving Drills